 Bitcoin is a cryptocurrency that can be used to buy and sell goods and services anonymously.
 Transactions are tracked by a network of independent computers using blockchain technology.

 Bitcoin was created in 2009 and has sparked increasing interest because of its recent appreciation in value, and more retailers are accepting bitcoin for payment.
 The bitcoin market is decentralized, so it cannot be regulated by any central bank or controlled by a business or individual.
 Users can trade in privacy, which has made bitcoin popular in the criminal world.

 Image from iStock

 Money must also be a store of value.
 Store of value means that the currency must retain its value.
 Large fluctuations in value discourage the use of a currency.
-Many merchants are apprehensive about using bitcoin because the currency is not stable.
-It is not uncommon for Bitcoin's value to fluctuate more than 10% in a single day.
+Many merchants are apprehensive about using bitcoin because bitcoin’s value is unstable.
+It is not uncommon for Bitcoin’s value to fluctuate more than 10% in a single day.
 In April 2021, its price ranged from a low of $50,111 on April 24 to a high of $63,253 on April 15.
-(See Blockchain's graph and the current price of bitcoin.)
+(See Blockchain’s graph and the current price of bitcoin.)
 The laws of supply and demand determine the value.
 Speculators have purchased bitcoin in hopes of its widespread acceptance – but stabilization is needed to attract more merchants.